 very light, bones are strong enough to support our entire weight.

-Bones also protect the body's organs.
+Bones also protect the organs in our bodies.
 The skull protects the brain

 and forms the shape of the face.
 The spinal cord, a pathway for messages between the

 brain and the body, is protected by the backbone, or spinal column.
 The ribs form

 a cage that shelters the heart and

 the bladder, part of the intestines, and in women, the reproductive

 Bones are made up of a framework of a protein called